Usub-development/urpc/docs/server.md

 On return:

-* The connection is done
+* connection finishes
-* Transport will be shut down by caller or by read loop
+* stream is closed

 ---